 Human Rights - Family Life

-Recently the UK Supreme Court, in its judgement in the case ABC v Principal Reporter and In the matter of XY, confirmed that Article 8 imposes both negative and positive obligations on the State, meaning it must not to interfere in family life without justification, and it must take positive steps to maintain and develop family ties.
+Recently the UK Supreme Court expressly recognised the rights of siblings in two Scottish court cases, ABC v Principal Reporter and In the matter of XY.
+The Supreme Court confirmed that Article 8 imposes both negative and positive obligations on the State, meaning it must not to interfere in family life without justification, and it must take positive steps to maintain and develop family ties.
 In both cases, the authorities must have regard to the best interests of the child.
 Also, decision-making processes must show that the authorities had sufficient evidence for their decisions and that the interested parties, including the children themselves, were able to express their views.

 Law and Guide on Placement

 The United Nations has issued Guidelines for the Alternative Care of Children including in Guideline 17: “Siblings with existing bonds should in principle not be separated by placements in alternative care unless there is a clear risk of abuse or other justification in the best interests of the child.
 In any case, every effort should be made to enable siblings to maintain contact with each other, unless this is against their wishes or interests.”